 First State National Historical Park (NHP) is home to many beautiful rolling hills and winding creeks and rivers, which makes it a popular place for special uses in the park.
-First State NHIP has the authority and responsibility to evaluate applicant requests, permit, manage, and/or deny all special uses within the park.
+First State NHP has the authority and responsibility to evaluate applicant requests and to permit, manage, and/or deny all special uses within the park.
 Therefore, before any permit will be granted, consideration will be given to potential park resource impacts, as well as impacts to visitor use, access to park sites, or park administration.

 The National Park Service may permit a special park use if the proposed activity will not:

 Requests for special use permits for events should be made by submitting an application no more than six (6) months in advance and at least three (3) months prior to the date of the planned event.
 There is a $50.00 non-refundable fee for processing your application for a special use permit.
-Please return the application form to request a permit as soon as possible.
-All questions should be answered as accurately and completely as possible.
-This will assist the park in determining the appropriateness of the planned activities and help to estimate NPS costs that may be incurred in managing, facilitating, or supporting the use.
+All questions should be answered as accurately and in as much detail as possible.
+This will assist the park in determining the appropriateness of the planned activities and help to estimate any costs that may be incurred in managing, facilitating, or supporting the proposed activity.
 Submission of the application form and fee payment does not imply permission for any special use or event.

 First State NHP

 The park's permit coordinator will reach out to the applicant once they have received and reviewed permit application.
 If the activities outlined in the application meet the criteria above, the application will move onto compliance.
 Every permit application goes through compliance to ensure that the park is reducing any impacts to the natural and cultural resources that may occur from the proposed activity.
 The permit coordinator may reach out to the applicant with additional questions at this point.

 You use the link to below to download the permit application or you can e-mail the park to request that an application be mailed to you.Downloadable Application